aktos-io/dcs-tools/doc/configuration.md

 # Configuration

+Terminology:

-> Terminology: `NODE` or the *target* is the target Linux system you want to connect/manage from your host.
+*`NODE` or the *target* is the target Linux system you want to connect/manage from your host.
+* Host: The computer you use to manage your NODE's, eg. your laptop.

 ## Direct Connection